 - Preventing domestic violence reoffending

 CrimeSolutions' practices can examine evidence for multiple outcomes as long as the underlying studies provide evaluation evidence for those outcomes.
 In Table 4, the number of outcomes assessed reflects the total number of outcome ratings across all practices on that topic.
 For example, the two practices on victim trauma each reported on two outcomes, for a total of four outcomes.

 The columns to the right show the frequency with which the practices received "Effective," "Promising" and "No Effects" ratings for individual outcomes.
 For instance, the two victim trauma practices were rated "Effective" for all four outcomes.
-In contrast, neither of the practices on treating sex offenders received "Effective" ratings for any of the six outcomes, and the practice for preventing domestic violence reoffending received a "No Effects" rating for both intended outcomes.
+In contrast, neither of the practices on treating persons convicted of sex offenses received "Effective" ratings for any of the six outcomes, and the practice for preventing domestic violence reoffending received a "No Effects" rating for both intended outcomes.